 Applicants are requested to upload the following supporting documents to their proposals:

 In addition, applicants will have the possibility to upload an organisational chart.
 While we strongly encourage communities to include such a chart in their application to help evaluators get a clear picture of their internal organization, this document is optional.
+Not uploading such a chart will not result in a lower score; the important part is that you are able to explain very clearly how your internal governance works.

 Proposals submitted without the required supporting documents will be rejected as without these documents, evaluators will not be able to verify two of the eligibility criteria.